ZhixiL/BookTrade_WebApp/README.md

 - ng serve

 For Client to access web app:
-- This web application should be able to operate on any browsers including Safari and Chrome.
+- This web application should be able to operate on any browsers including Chrome.
+- Safari may experience some issue with display format.
 - Access with the following link:
 - http://localhost:5000/